-- > The withdrawal liability valuation report is prepared for use by the Trustees.
+The withdrawal liability valuation report is prepared for use by the Trustees.
 It includes information relative to the provisions of ERISA pertaining to withdrawal liability.
+Segal is not responsible for the use or misuse of its report, particularly by any other party.

+A withdrawal liability valuation is a measurement as of a specific date - it is not a prediction of a plan's future financial condition.
+Accordingly, Segal did not perform an analysis of other potential financial measurements.

+The measurements in this report are not necessarily appropriate for assessing the sufficiency of Plan assets to cover the estimated cost of settling the Plan's benefit obligations or the need for or the amount of future contributions.

-Segal is not responsible for the use or misuse of its report, particularly by any other party. - A withdrawal liability valuation is a measurement as of a specific date it is not a prediction of a plan's future financial condition.
-Accordingly, Segal did not perform an analysis of other potential financial measurements. - > Actuarial results in this report are not rounded, but that does not imply precision. - > Segal does not provide investment, legal, accounting, or tax advice.
-This withdrawal liability valuation report is based on Segal's understanding of applicable guidance in these areas and of the plan's provisions.
-The Trustees should look to their other advisors for expertise in these areas. - > While Segal maintains extensive quality assurance procedures, a withdrawal liability valuation involves complex computer models and numerous inputs.
-In the event that an inaccuracy is discovered after presentation of Segal's results, Segal may revise that valuation report or make an appropriate adjustment in the next valuation. - > Segal's withdrawal liability report shall be deemed to be final and accepted by the Trustees upon delivery and review.
+Segal does not provide investment, legal, accounting, or tax advice.
+This withdrawal liability valuation report is based on Segal's understanding of applicable guidance in these areas and of the plan's provisions, but may be subject to alternative interpretations.
+The Trustees should look to their other advisors for expertise in these areas.

+While Segal maintains extensive quality assurance procedures, a withdrawal liability valuation involves complex computer models and numerous inputs.
+In the event that an inaccuracy is discovered after presentation of Segal's results, Segal may revise that valuation report or make an appropriate adjustment in the next valuation.

+Segal's withdrawal liability report shall be deemed to be final and accepted by the Trustees upon delivery and review.
 Trustees should notify Segal immediately of any questions or concerns about the final content.

-As Segal Consulting has no discretionary authority with respect to the management or assets of the Plan, it is not a fiduciary in its capacity as actuaries and consultants with respect to the Plan.
+As Segal has no discretionary authority with respect to the management or assets of the Plan, it is not a fiduciary in its capacity as actuaries and consultants with respect to the Plan.